odibohmarcel/dareyio-pbl/project1.md

 * disabling default virtual host
 * serving index.php from the server
 * I done with this project. looking forward to a more fulling one.
 Many thanks.
+* is there anything else I need to do here!